My right honourable friend the Secretary of State for Trade and Industry (Alistair Darling) has made the following Written Ministerial Statement.

-On 20 July 2006, Official Report, column 51WS, I informed the House that the Government would actively consider a sale of part of its interest in British Energy (BE) via a capital markets transaction.
+On 20 July 2006 (Official Report, Commons, col. 51WS), I informed the House that the Government would actively consider a sale of part of its interest in British Energy (BE) via a capital markets transaction.
 This interest is held by the Nuclear Liabilities Fund (NLF).
-On 30 May I announced that the Government intended to direct the NLF to sell part of its interest in BE through an equity capital markets transaction and that, further to this, the sale process completed at 4.30 pm on 31 May.
-A total of 450 million shares have been sold through an accelerated book built offering at a price of 520p per share, raising gross proceeds of approximately £2.34 billion.
+On 30 May, I announced that the Government intended to direct the NLF to sell part of its interest in BE through an equity capital markets transaction and that, further to this, the sale process completed at 4.30 pm on 31 May.
+A total of 450 million shares have been sold through an accelerated book-built offering at a price of 520p per share, raising gross proceeds of approximately £2.34 billion.
 This includes the exercise of an over-allotment option that has resulted in the sale of 50 million shares.

 The NLF will convert its contractual entitlement to part of the cash sweep in proportion to the number of shares sold.
-The effect of the disposal will be to reduce the NLF’s economic interest in BE by way of the cash sweep from approximately 64 per cent. to approximately 36 per cent. (including the over-allotment option).
-The Government will not direct the NLF to make any further sale of its interest in BE for a period of 90 days from the closing date of the offering.
-The Government do not intend to direct the NLF to reduce their economic interest in BE by way of the cash sweep to below a strategic interest of 29.9 per cent.
+The disposal will reduce the NLF’s economic interest in BE by way of the cash sweep from approximately 64 per cent to approximately 36 per cent (including the over-allotment option).
+The Government will not direct the NLF to make any further sale of its interest in BE for 90 days from the closing date of the offering.
+The Government do not intend to direct the NLF to reduce its economic interest in BE by way of the cash sweep to below a strategic interest of 29.9 per cent.

-The Government and the NLF have appointed Lazard as independent financial advisers, and Citigroup Global Markets UK.
-Equity Ltd., Deutsche Bank AG and Merrill Lynch International to act as joint book-runners in relation to the transaction.
+The Government and the NLF have appointed Lazard as independent financial advisers and Citigroup Global Markets UK Equity Limited, Deutsche Bank AG and Merrill Lynch International to act as joint book-runners in relation to the transaction.